GameMakerHub/Catalyst/README.md

 ### Ignore files to be installed
 Sometimes you can have a package that contains some non-related files for distribution.
-Testcases, test sprites, example rooms and whatnot can be resources that the users of a package.
+Testcases, test sprites, example rooms and whatnot can be resources that the users of a package do not need.

 There are 3 types of "ignorable" resources. `resource`, `folder` and `all`.

-You can use the `shell wildcard pattern` exclude resources from being installed into projects;
+You can use the `shell wildcard pattern` to mark resources from being installed into projects;

 | wildcard | Explaination | Example | Matches |
 |----------|--------------|---------|---------|